Security Best Practices

-The referrer is an HTTP header that is sent by browsers.
-Like all HTTP headers, it can be spoofed, so you should not rely on it to secure your data.
+Referer is a HTTP header sent by browsers.
+Like all HTTP headers, it can be spoofed, so you shouldn’t rely on it to secure your data.
 For example, while

-Referer should always be valid when requesting from a browser, it can be overridden when requesting with another tool (e.g. cURL).
-To prevent unauthorized access to your data, e.g. to ensure that each user only sees their own data, we recommend using Secured API Keys.
+Referer should always be valid when requesting from a browser, it can be overridden when requesting with another tool (e.g., cURL).
+To prevent unauthorized access to your data, for instance, ensuring that each user only sees their own data, we recommend using secured API keys.

 There’s still a valid use case for the

-Referer header, though: Since you can trust browsers to send it with every request, it can be used to restrict the usage of your API key to your own website.
-This prevents another website from “stealing” your key, e.g. for harvesting ad clicks with your own data.
-As stated above, this does not prevent them from scraping the data with other tools, though.
-To mitigate that risk, you can restrict which HTTP referers you will accept (as discussed immediately below), and/or you can rate limit API keys.
+Referer header.
+Since browsers send it with every request, you can use it to restrict the usage of your API key to your own website.
+This prevents another website from “stealing” your key, for example, to harvest ad clicks with your data.
+As stated above, this doesn’t prevent them from scraping the data with other tools.
+To mitigate that risk, you can restrict which HTTP referrers you accept and you can rate limit API keys.

 Authorized HTTP referrers

-You can define a list of referers authorized to call the API with a key.
-If not specified or empty, it will default to any referer.
+You can define a list of referrers authorized to query the API with a given key.
+If unspecified or empty, it defaults to any referrer.

-https://algolia.com/*will restrict access to all referers starting with https://algolia.com
+https://algolia.com/*restricts access to all referrers starting with https://algolia.com.

-*.algolia.comwill restrict access to all referers ending with .algolia.com
+*.algolia.comrestricts access to all referrers ending with .algolia.com.

-- If you want to allow access for the full domain algolia.com, you can use
+- To allow access for the full algolia.com domain, you can use